Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 ```
 The settings of learning rate and optimizer are as follow:

-1. We use `flow.optimizer.PiecewiseConstantScheduler` to set the strategy of learning rate, we set it as the Piecewise scheduler with the initial learning rate = 0.1.
+1. We use `flow.optimizer.PiecewiseConstantScheduler` to set the strategy of learning rate, we set it as the piecewise scheduler with the initial learning rate = 0.1.
 You can also use other strategy, like: `flow.optimizer.CosineScheduler`.
 2. We set the optimizer in `flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)`

 ## The optimizer